On the convergence of stochastic primal-dual hybrid gradient: Numerical evidence

-We then solve Lasso~\eqref{eq: lasso}, for which SPDHG-$\mu$ does not apply and accelerated SVRG cannot get linear rates.
-We compare with SVRG for varying regularization parameters and compile the results in Figure~\ref{fig: lasso}.
-We observe that SPDHG converges linearly for this problem and exhibits a better practical performance than SVRG, especially with small regularization parameters, similar to previous problem.
+We then solve Lasso~\eqref{eq: ridge}, for which SPDHG-$\mu$ does not apply and accelerated SVRG cannot get linear rates in general.
+We compare with SVRG for varying regularization parameters, datasets with $n\leq d$ and $n\geq d$, and compile the results in~\Cref{fig: lasso}.
+We observe that SPDHG converges linearly for this problem and exhibits a better practical performance than SVRG.